Adam Osborne dot net

 • The practical purpose is to teach brotherly love.
 Paul spoke of the new relationship between master and servant in the other Prison Epistles.

 • Here he demonstrates how it should work.
-These men, belonging to two different classes in the Roman Empire, hating each other and hurting each other,
+These men, belonging to two different classes in the Roman Empire, hating each other and hurting each other, are now brothers in Christ, and they are to act like it.
+This is the only solution to the problem of capital and labor.

 Contact Adam